Double killer Paul Wilson jailed for rape and murder of Nicole Tuxford

 Tuxford's callous, brutal murder was calculated, planned and carried out in cold blood, Justice Mander said.

-The sadistic and depraved rape was no doubt designed to see Ms Tuxford suffer, Justice Mander said.
+The sadistic and depraved rape was no doubt designed to see Ms Tuxford suffer, he said.

-"It must have been a terrifying ordeal for Ms Tuxford as she fought for her life," he said.
+"It must have been a terrifying ordeal for Ms Tuxford as she fought for her life."

-There is nothing remarkable about Wilson's childhood or schooling, the court heard.
-He reported being the victim of abuse as a child, but that is unconfirmed, and Justice Mander noted that Wilson's been known to be an unreliable historian.
+There was nothing remarkable about Wilson's childhood or schooling, the court heard.
+He reported being the victim of abuse as a child, but that is unconfirmed, and Justice Mander noted that Wilson has been known to be an unreliable historian.
 He rejected his claims of remorse.

 Wilson was convicted and jailed in 1995 for the rape and murder of Kimberly Jean Schroder in Hokitika the previous May.